oceanbase/.github/profile/README.md

 - [https://github.com/oceanbase/oceanbase](https://github.com/oceanbase/oceanbase)
 - [https://github.com/oceanbase/oceanbase-doc](https://github.com/oceanbase/oceanbase-doc)

 In addition to the database kernel, there are also many tools in the OceanBase community, all of which can be found on GitHub or [software center](https://en.oceanbase.com/softwarecenter).
-You can see [here](projects.md) for more details.
+You can see [projects document](projects.md) for more details.

 ### Get in touch